-The Little Saints Preschool at St. Peter School is an early childhood education program that seeks to lay a solid educational foundation for children through spiritual development and kindergarten readiness.
-We carefully prepare classes of children (ages 3-4) for a full set of skills and knowledge in order to have a seamless transition to kindergarten.
-Additionally, children learn the value a life of prayer and begin learning about the Mass each week.
+Our Little Saints Preschool seeks to lay a solid educational and spiritual foundation for children ages 3 and 4.
 Our daily schedule features a variety of learning activities that are age level appropriate, entertaining, and nurturing.
 Click here to watch our slideshow presentation on the value and benefits of our Little Saints Preschool.

 - Age appropriate academic instruction